The history of Huntingtower Castle

 Although James was initially magnanimous and pardoned the group, a further coup was attempted at Stirling in April 1584.
 Its failure forced some of the group into exile in England but Gowrie was arrested and executed for his involvement.
-His estate including his castle was forfeited to the crown.
+His estate including the castle was forfeited to the crown.

 In 1586, James VI restored the 1st earl’s estate and titles to his son James Ruthven who died only two years later at the age of only 14.
 His younger brother John succeeded as the 3rd Earl of Gowrie.

 John Ruthven was by all accounts a distinguished scholar of the ‘natural sciences’ with time spent at the universities of Edinburgh and Padua in Italy where he is commemorated as one of the 40 ‘greats’ from Europe.

-Ruthven, in a hall where Galileo once taught, is still remembered today as part of an eclectic assembly which includes novelist and poet Oliver Goldsmith and Sir Francis Walsingham, principal secretary and ‘spymaster’ to Elizabeth I of England.
+Ruthven, in a hall where Galileo once taught, is still remembered today as part of an eclectic assembly that includes novelist and poet Oliver Goldsmith and Sir Francis Walsingham, principal secretary and ‘spymaster’ to Elizabeth I of England.

 His return to Scotland in 1660 triggered one of the most bizarre and still fully unexplained incidents in Scottish history.

 There are inevitably weighty and competing accounts of the event, the official (the king’s version) which is disbelieved by many scholars and the one documented in the Ruthven Family Papers, a manuscript (edited by Samuel Cowan 1912).

 This not only considers the events of August 1660 it offers, for the serious student, a more detailed account of the Ruthven family history.
-Later studies by Arbuckle (1957) and Lee (1980) offer more contemporary opinion.
+Later studies by Arbuckle (1957) and Lee (1980) offer more contemporary opinions.

 In an attempt to add some clarity, Historic Environment Scotland poses the question: “was Gowrie trying to engineer another coup d’état or was the king cunningly ridding himself of one of his enemies?”
 That question has never been answered.

 Whatever the circumstances the king and his entourage arrived at the Gowrie’s townhouse in Perth and some kind of struggle followed.
 There are records that say that the king, spotted at a turret window, was heard to shout “I am murdered!
 Treason!
 My Lord Mar help…”